ctumwebaze/ctumwebaze.github.io/_posts/2016-03-21-containerized-continuous-delivery-with-gocd-android-playstore-p1.md

 Our container technology of choice is `Docker` and if you would like to know more about it, [What is Docker?](https://www.docker.com/what-docker) is a good place to start.

 ### Installing Docker
-Run the following commands in your terminal to install docker; make sure you have the necessary permissions to do install software on your machine.
+Run the following commands in your terminal to install docker; make sure you have the necessary permissions to do install software on your machine. `sudo su` usually does the trick.

 ```bash
 apt-get update